Nyaguthii-C/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ## 0x02.
-C - Fur.c  prints _putchar, followed by a new line
+C - Functions, nested loops

 - 1-alphabet.c prints the alphabet, in lowercase, followed by a new line